 Diabetes is a condition which can place a person at great risk of developing serious foot complications.
-If you are on medication for diabetes or have been diagnosed as diabetic, it is important to have a regular examination and assessment.
+If you are on medication for diabetes or have been diagnosed as diabetic, it is important to have an initial pedal neurovascular assessment on your feet.
+The results of this assessment will inform you of your risk status of developing pedal diabetic complications such as wounds and amputation.
+Depending on your risk status your podiatrist will suggest the frequency required for further assessments.

 The main problems are caused by the systemic effect of diabetes on the lower limb: